schiffinor/attendanceServer/README.md

 # attendanceServer
- An attendance server i intend to implement at work
+ An attendance server I intend to implement at work